Pheno-Ranker algorithm

 Step 2: Generate global hash for reference cohort(s)

 We generate a global hash for the reference cohort(s) by utilizing the unique variable entries.
 The size of the hash depends on the number of variables present in the cohort.
 The algorithm is optimized to handle a large number of variables, even exceeding 100K (e.g., when considering genomic variation data such as SNPs).
-To address any potential limitations, the algorithm allows selecting a randomly subset of N random variables from the total available (with the flag --max-number-var).
+To address any potential limitations, the algorithm allows selecting a random subset of N variables from the total available with --max-number-vars.

 {